IceyFL/Aimmy/Quicker AI Training/readme.md

 press y to move the label and image to the filtered folders press n to delete the label and image press p to move the image and delete the label

+# If your System Language uses , for numbers rather than . auto collected labels will not work without switching languages